Not Lazy, Just Frozen: Why You Can’t "Discipline" Your Way Out of Burnout

 The "High-Functioning" Paradox

 We often think of burnout as a collapse—someone bedridden and unable to work.
 But for many of us, it looks different.
-It looks like High-Functioning Freeze.
+It looks like high-functioning freeze.

 You can perform at work.
 You can execute tasks when the adrenaline of a deadline is pumping.
 But the moment the external pressure releases—when you get home, or on the weekend—your system crashes.
 This isn't rest; it's a shutdown.
 You feel heavy, numb, and disconnected.

 Even your face looks different—puffy, dull, and lacking vitality, despite your clean diet.
-This is often the first sign of Cortisol Face (click to read more).
+This is often the first sign of cortisol face.

 This is where the shame cycle begins.
 You try to force yourself out of it with willpower.
 You drink more coffee.
 You book a HIIT class.
 But pushing harder against a biological brake only breaks the engine.